baonguyen96/Byzantine/Documentation/Documentation.md

 ![Production setup](./Img/ProductionSetup.PNG)

 All servers can connect to each other.
 Clients are partitioned into 2 groups from the get-go: clients (0, 1, 2) can connect to all servers, thus guarantee all writable, and clients (3, 4) can only connect to 2 servers as in the diagram above.
 For these clients, since the servers that they connect to are more than 2 "hops" apart, they are guaranteed to never be writable.
-You can achieve the same setup if you let all clients be able to connect to all servers at the beginning, then at the network level enable and disable the channels at will, which requires a lot of manual work to fiddle around, and timing is also critical.
-Since I don't have the tools (virtual environment) and resources, this is my approach.
+You can achieve the same setup if you let all clients be able to connect to all servers at the beginning, then at the network level enable and disable the channels at will, which requires a lot of manual work to fiddle around with very precise timing.
+Since I don't have the tools (virtual environment that can enable/disable the communication channels) and resources, this is my approach.

+Also note that channels dropping messages is not the same as nodes crashing, as if they crashed and restart they have to go through the [phases](#implementation) above, which is out of sync with the rest of the system.
+The requirement is not to design a fault-tolerance and recovery system - but rather just a consistent distributed file storage, so this is out of scope.

 _Server0_ outputs:
 ```text